Egyptian pound steady on official, black markets

 The central bank has kept the official exchange rate steady

-for more than two months after letting the pound weaken at the
+for more than a month after letting the pound weaken in an

 The rates at which banks are allowed to trade dollars are